zhgzhg/Drizzle/README.md

   delay(1000);
 }
 ```
-Create a comment inside the main file of your Arduino sketch.
-Preferably at the beginning.

-Use markers like "@DependsOn", "@BoardManager", "@BoardSettings", and "@Board" to describe the sketch's requirements.
-Like that the code self-explains its dependencies, so anyone interested in compiling it can do that with 2 clicks.
+Like that the code self-explains its dependencies, so anyone interested in compiling it can do that with 2 clicks:

-By clicking on "Tools / Auto-generate @Board* Markers" Drizzle will generate "@Board*" markers by looking into the currently
-selected board settings.
-The text will be inserted as a C-style comment at the beginning of your main sketch file.
+* __Tools / Apply Drizzle @ Markers__ menu
+* __Verify / Upload__ button

 Using and combining Drizzle's markers is always optional.

 Alternative Usage
 -----------------

-Alternative to using the Arduino's main sketch file comments to describe dependencies and settings can be the "drizzle.json" file next
+Alternative to using the Arduino's main sketch file comments to describe dependencies and settings can be the __drizzle.json__ file next
 to it.
 In this case __drizzle.json__ will be the only source of settings and any Drizzle markers found in the source code will be ignored.

 An example for __drizzle.json__ can read in the [CLI Extras](#cli-extras) section.